 We know things come up, and sometimes you’re unable to run the race you registered for.
 Unfortunately, bib transfer or timing exchange are not permitted.
-For a thorough explanation of this policy and the repercussions surrounding it, please read this post.
-And remember: If you’re a NYCRUNS member, you may be able to receive a full refund for the race.
+If you’re a NYCRUNS member, you may be able to receive a full deferral for the race.
+Learn more.

 If the event you are registered for has multiple races (e.g., a 5K and a 10K) you may switch races, but you must do so via email before online registration closes.
 Please do not simply run a race you didn’t originally register for.
 Email us at email@example.com to request switches.

-How does the timing work?
+How do the awards work?
 Do you go by the gun time or the net (chip) time?